Is this topic for you?

 It's important to know that you're not alone.
 Talking with others who suffer from bipolar disorder may help you learn that there is hope for a better life.
 And treatment can help you get back in control.

 The cause of bipolar disorder isn't completely understood.
 It tends to run in families.
 It may also be affected by your living environment or family situation.
 One possible cause is an imbalance of chemicals in the brain.

 What are the symptoms?

-lose interest in things you have enjoyed in the past.
-You may also have
+- Less interest in things you have enjoyed in the past.

 How is bipolar disorder diagnosed?

 Bipolar disorder is hard to diagnose.
 First, your doctor or therapist will ask detailed questions about what kind of symptoms you have and how long they last.
 Your urine and blood may be tested to rule out other problems that could be causing your symptoms.

 There are two types of bipolar disorder: I and II.

 To be diagnosed with bipolar I disorder, you must have had: